alstat/QuranTree.jl/docs/src/man/morphological_features.md

 ```@repl abc
 isfeature(mfeat, Root) && isfeature(mfeat, Lemma)
 ```
-`isfeature(...)` is useful when working with the JuliaDB.jl's filter function.
+`isfeature(...)` is useful when working with the JuliaDB.jl's filter function, instead of using regular expressions.
 For example,
 ```@repl abc
 using PrettyTables
 @ptconf vcrop_mode=:middle tf=tf_compact